elatov/elatov.github.io/_posts/2012-11-30-vcap5-dca-objective-4-2-deploy-and-test-vmware-ft.md

 Also from the same document:

-> NOTE When a host is unable to support Fault Tolerance you can view the reasons for this on the host&#8217;s Summary tab in the vSphere Client.
+> NOTE When a host is unable to support Fault Tolerance you can view the reasons for this on the host's Summary tab in the vSphere Client.
 Click the blue caption icon next to theHost Configured for FT field to see a list of Fault Tolerance requirements that the host does not meet.

 Here is how it looks like in vCenter: